COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation: Background

 \section{Background}

-\textbf{Uniqueness and Importance:} Fairness in machine learning (ML) is originally studied in automatic decision-making systems which directly impose a "significant" or "legal" effect on individuals \cite{voigt2017gdpr}.
-The fairness considerations are mostly on \emph{resource allocation} by ML models, such as loan assessment \cite{lee2021algorithmic}, job application \cite{singh2018fairness}, where the model predictions can unfavorably affect people in a protected group w.r.t. their protected attributes \cite{du2021fairnessindeep,mehrabi2021surveybiasfair}.
-For example, \citet{robert2022consumer} show that mortgage algorithms have been discriminatory towards Latino and African Americans, causing them to pay significantly higher interest rates than other risk-equivalent borrowers.
-There have been extensive efforts on developing algorithms for making fair predictions in resource allocation \cite{zafar2017fairbeyond,kleinberg2017inherent,zhang2018mitigating,hu2020fairclass,wang2020robust,wang2021nonclick,wang2021userfair}.
+\textbf{Uniqueness and Importance:} Fairness in machine learning (ML) is originally studied in automatic decision-making systems that directly impose "significant" or "legal" effects on individuals \cite{voigt2017gdpr}.
+Such fairness considerations often revolve around \emph{resource allocation} by ML models, exemplified in contexts like loan assessments \cite{lee2021algorithmic} or job applications \cite{singh2018fairness}, where model predictions can unfavorably affect a protected group \cite{du2021fairnessindeep,mehrabi2021surveybiasfair}.

-In NLP, instead of studying resource allocation fairness, researchers focus on the \emph{representational fairness} \cite{blodgett2020languagepower,liang2021towards,sheng2021societal} of how language models shape social biases and stereotypes through natural language understanding (NLU) or generation (NLG).
-The representational biases contain stereotyping that propagate negative generalizations about particular social groups, as well as differences in system performance for different social groups, or text that misrepresents the distribution of different social groups \cite{blodgett2020languagepower}.
-In NLU, as an example, \citet{kiritchenko2018examinggender} find that sentiment analysis systems yield different sentiment scores for sentences containing names associated with African Americans vs. European Americans.
-The fairness in NLG is even more emphasized \cite{sheng2021societal} since NLG applications more directly interact with different users to generate novel content in various domains. \citet{sheng2019thewoman} enumerate how the generated text can propagate varying social perceptions (aka \textit{regard}) of different demographics indicated in the prompts. \citet{huang2020reducing} analyze the sentence continuations generated by a GPT-2 model, and find different sentiment distributions of the completed sentences when the occupation word is changed in the prompts. \citet{bordia2019identifying} show that \textit{doctor} co-occurs more frequently with male pronouns while \textit{nurse} co-occurs more often with female pronouns in generated text.
-However, these biases are easier to analyze, since both the demographic and the textual signals of bias are encapsulated within the text.
-None of them considers the essential case that the protected attribute of a user being served is the subject to bias in PTG.
+In contrast to resource allocation fairness, NLP researchers primarily examine the \emph{representational fairness} \cite{blodgett2020languagepower,liang2021towards,sheng2021societal} regarding how language models shape social biases and stereotypes through natural language understanding (NLU) or generation (NLG).
+In the realm of NLG, fairness particularly concerns how generated text may contain biased information about a specific demographic group.
+For instance, \citet{huang2020reducing} analyze the sentence completion by a GPT-2 model, and find different sentiment distributions of completed sentences when the occupation word is counterfactually changed in the prompts. \citet{bordia2019identifying} revealed a more frequent co-occurrence of the 'doctor' with male pronouns and 'nurse' with female pronouns in generated text.
+However, these biases, directly encapsulated within the text, can be more easily analyzed.
+To the best of our knowledge, our work is pioneering in exploring how personalization, bridging NLP and recommendation, associates the bias in NLG with protected attributes of users.